Content Management Systems - Take Control of Your Own Site

 - Control the hierarchy of your pages (ie, the sections of your website and what pages fall into each)

-In addition to the defacto standards above, the CMS that I’ve built also allows you to:
+In addition to the defacto standards above, the CMS that I use allows you to:

 - Write and update your own blog, with all of the functionality you would expect a blog to have